funinkina/openeffects/README.md

 - **Center Stage:** Intelligent face and body tracking that smoothly crops and zooms to keep you (or your group) centered.
 - **Background Replacement:** Replace your messy room with a solid color or custom image.
 - **Studio Light:** Subtly brightens and separates the subject from the background using face-region-aware tone mapping.
-- **Reactions:** Hand-gesture-triggered animated overlays (e.g., thumbs-up for 👍 and thumbs down and heart emojies based on gestures). *Off by default.* Can be trigerred manually via
+- **Reactions:** Hand-gesture-triggered animated overlays (e.g., thumbs-up for 👍 and thumbs down and heart emojies based on gestures). *Off by default.* Can be trigerred manually via the GUI or CLI anytime.

 ## Components